-(b) EXERCISE PRICE.
+- (b) EXERCISE PRICE.
 Stock Options granted under the Plan shall be Fair Market Value Stock Options; except, however, that Awards of Stock Options granted to Key Employees (and such other Employees or Consultants as the Committee may from time to time select for this purpose) shall consist of such proportion of Fair Market Value Stock Options to Premium-Priced Stock Options as the Committee, in its discretion, shall determine.
-The Exercise Price of a Stock Option, as determined by the Committee pursuant to this Section 4.7(b), shall be set forth in the applicable Award Certificate.

-(c) TERM AND TIMING OF EXERCISE.
-Each Stock Option granted under the Plan shall be exercisable in whole or in part, subject to the following conditions, limitations and restrictions:
+The Exercise Price of a Stock Option, as determined by the Committee pursuant to this Section 4.7(b), shall be set forth in the applicable Award Certificate. - (c) TERM AND TIMING OF EXERCISE.
+Each Stock Option granted under the Plan shall be exercisable in whole or in part, subject to the following

-(i) Unless the applicable Award Certificate provides otherwise, one third of the Shares subject to a Stock Option shall first become exercisable on the one-year anniversary of the date of grant, one-third shall first become exercisable on the two-year anniversary of the date of grant and the remaining third shall first become exercisable on the three-year anniversary of the date of grant;

-(ii) Stock Options shall lapse 10 years after the date of grant;

-(iii) Unless the applicable Award Certificate provides otherwise, all Stock Options subject to the Award shall become immediately exercisable upon a Change in Control;

-All Stock Options granted to a Participant shall (iv) become immediately exercisable upon the death or Disability of the Participant and must be exercised, if at all, within one year after such Participant's death or Disability, but in no event after the date such Stock Options would otherwise lapse.
-Stock Options of a deceased Participant may be exercised only by the estate of the Participant or by the person given authority to exercise such Stock Options by the Participant's will or by operation of law.
-In the event a Stock Option is exercised by the executor or administrator of a deceased Participant, or by the person or persons to whom the Stock Option has been transferred by the Participant's will or the applicable laws of descent and distribution, the Company shall be under no obligation to deliver Shares thereunder unless and until the Company is satisfied that the person or persons exercising the Stock Option is or are the duly appointed executor(s) or administrator(s) of the deceased Participant or the person to whom the Stock Option has been transferred by the Participant's will or by the applicable laws of descent and distribution;

-(v) Unless the applicable Award Certificate provides otherwise, upon an Employee's Retirement, all Stock Options that have not become exercisable as of the date of Retirement shall be forfeited and to the extent that Stock Options have become exercisable as of such date, such Stock Options must be exercised, if at all, within one year after Retirement; and exercisable as of the date of termination shall be forfeited and to the extent that Stock Options have become exercisable as of such date, such Stock Options must be exercised, if at all, within 30 days after such Termination of Employment or Termination of Consultancy, or within such other period set forth in the applicable Award Certificate.
+- (i) Unless the applicable Award Certificate provides otherwise, one third of the Shares subject to a Stock Option shall first become exercisable on the one-year anniversary of the date of grant, one-third shall first become exercisable on the two-year anniversary of the date of grant and the remaining third shall first become exercisable on the three-year anniversary of the date of grant; - (ii) Stock Options shall lapse 10 years after the date of grant; - (iii) Unless the applicable Award Certificate provides otherwise, all Stock Options subject to the Award shall become immediately exercisable upon a Change in Control; - All Stock Options granted to a Participant shall become immediately exercisable upon the death or Disability of the Participant and must be exercised, if at all, within one year after such Participant's death or Disability, but in no event after the date such Stock Options would otherwise lapse.
+Stock Options of a deceased Participant may be exercised only by the estate of the $\ensuremath{\mathsf{E}}$ Participant or by the person given authority to exercise such Stock Options by the Participant's will or by operation of law.
+In the event a Stock Option is exercised by the executor or administrator of a deceased Participant, or by the person or persons to whom the Stock Option has been transferred by the Participant's will or the applicable laws of descent and distribution, the Company shall be under no obligation to deliver Shares thereunder unless and until the Company is satisfied that the person or persons exercising the Stock Option is or are the duly appointed executor(s) or administrator(s) of the deceased Participant or the person to whom the Stock Option has been transferred by the Participant's will or by the applicable laws of descent and distribution; - (v) Unless the applicable Award Certificate provides otherwise, upon an Employee's Retirement, all Stock Options that have not become exercisable as of the date of Retirement shall be forfeited and to the extent that Stock Options have become exercisable as of such date, such Stock Options must be exercised, if at all, within one year after Retirement; and - (vi) Except as otherwise provided in Section 7.3, upon an Employee's Termination of Employment, or a Consultant's Termination of Consultancy, for any reason other than death, Disability or Retirement, all Stock Options that have not become exercisable as of the date of termination shall be forfeited and to the extent that Stock Options have become exercisable as of such date, such Stock Options must be exercised, if at all, within 30 days after such Termination of Employment or Termination of Consultancy, or within such other period set forth in the applicable Award Certificate.